jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-05-30-clean-architecture-of-uncle-bob-martin-in-aspnet-mvc-web-api.md

 <div class="message small" markdown="1">

-I think this Clean Architecture idea is most valuable during the maintenance phase of a software system, because it is during that phase when lots of changes in the business rules are going to happen, and changes in business rules can be implemented easily only if the software is structured properly.
+I think this Clean Architecture idea is most valuable during the maintenance phase<sup id="maintenance-phase-footnote-indicator">[[1]](#maintenance-phase-footnote)</sup> of a software system, because it is during that phase when lots of changes in the business rules are going to happen, and changes in business rules can be implemented easily only if the software is structured properly.

 I think that means that this Clean Architecture idea is very valuable only when the software is expected to become big, or when the software is expected to be used for many years, because in those cases the maintenance phase will be longer.

-This Clean Architecture idea might not be very useful, and might be a waste of time to implement, if your software will live only for a few months.
+This Clean Architecture idea might not be very useful, and might be a waste of time<sup id="waste-of-time-footnote-indicator">[[1]](#waste-of-time-footnote)</sup> to implement, if your software will live only for a few months.

 Actually, it will still be useful for you and for other devs if you use this Clean Architecture idea in smaller or short-lived softwares --- you can use smaller softwares to practice doing clean architecture, because [it's better to practice doing clean architecture in the small](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/).
 But, depending on your situation, you might have to ask permission from your employer, so that he will not be surprised if the initial phase of the project will take a long time to finish.